SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 **type**: rating

-Rating with “stars”.
+Rating with "stars".
 Zero stars are not allowed.

 ##### type-specific parameters: